17 Escobar-free things to do in Medellin, a nomad hotspot

 5. Visit a circus-restaurant-playhouse-karaoke joint

 What isn’t Fonda Jesus Dulce Mio?
 Colombia has perfected the art of the multi-sensory nightlife experience.
-Venues like Andres Carne de Res in Chia (just outside Bogota) and Jesus Dulce Mio (Sweet Jesus of Mine) in Medellin are places where one may dine, drink, dance and bump into characters like evil doctors, Miss Colombia, cartoon characters or clowns who may or may not approach to tickle you, feed you shots or whatever else they see fit.
+Venues like Andres Carne de Res in Chia (just outside Bogota) and Jesus Dulce Mio (Sweet Jesus of Mine) in Medellin are places where one may dine, drink, dance, and bump into characters like evil doctors, Miss Colombia, cartoon characters, or clowns who may or may not approach to tickle you, feed you shots of Aguardiente or whatever else they see fit.
 These multi-hyphenate venues cater to all: families, friends, birthdays, retirement parties, you name it.
 Where décor is concerned, think Chiva party bus meets Christmas lights with a bunch of Colombian flags thrown in for good measure.

 6. Take a tour of Communa 13